BedlaminGoliath/reading-notes/class3.md

 # Git with it
-Git is a form of a VSC(version control system) which allows users to revisit past versions of a file by taking a "snapshot" of previous saves, without mudding up the save folder.
-This helps a user back track to make changes to a earlier "save" or to revert back to the past snapshot all together, perhaps because it was better off before it "jumped the shark".
+Git is a form of a VSC (version control system) which allows users to revisit past versions of a file by taking a "snapshot" of previous saves without mudding up the save folder with various saves (weve all done it with school papers or music files ``Song(1)reallyDoneThisTime``).
+This helps a user back track to make changes to an earlier "save" or to revert back to the past snapshot all together, perhaps because it was better off before due to a user error or due to a technical error.
 This feature is a great help against a corrupt file messing up the project after a certain point, with Git the team (or individual) would be able to revert back prior to the problem and get back to work.

-## 3 version controls:
+## 3 Version Controls:

-- Local version control *saves versions on users hard disk* for singular use.*
+- Local version control *saves versions on users hard disk* (for singular use.)

 - Centralized Version Control *This allows team or group to view and edit a file and collaborate*